ameyaZope/netsec-lab-2/README.md

 <img src="./attacker_terminal_3.png" alt="attacker_terminal_3.png">

-Victim will have 1 termainl open
+Victim will have 2 terminal open.
+One for running the arpwatch script.
+One for demo purposes

 ***Victim Terminal 1***